stakater-archive/StakaterCloudDocs-Archived/content/sre/alerting/log-alerts.md

 We recommend to log as JSON but for some reason if you can't then follow the next step as well.

-> Note : Additionally you can parse your application logs if they are not in JSON format as specified in this [logging scenario](https://docs.cloud.stakater.com/content/sre/logging/logging.html)
+> Note : If you use a customized format for logs in your application, you can describe your own regex to parse logs.
+See example in our [log parsing](https://docs.cloud.stakater.com/content/sre/logging/logging.html) section.

 ### Examples